-Both are important; and, dare I say, both are vital to a successful story.
-But the secret to that success lies in understanding when and where to apply each.
-And in being willing to do so.
+I work with some terrific editors who understand the subtle difference between directing a writer and correcting their work.
+Both are important; and both are vital to a successful story.
+But the secret to that success lies in understanding when and where to apply each skill in practice.

-Directive editing is not so simple, so cut and dried.
+Directive editing is not so simple, not so cut and dried.
 Here’s what my friend, Penny Fletcher, noted author and fantastic editor, has to say about the editorial direction process:

 “Directive editing involves a lot of one-on-one work, developing plots, characters, dialogue and settings.
 These are the make or break elements that can be the difference between getting published and getting rejected.
 Authors should think of this process as story development, not correction.”

 What Penny is saying here is that directive editing requires some creative and constructive give and take between the writer and the editor.
 To make this work, both individuals have to be adults throughout what can be a painful process.

 Is it too different from the vibe and feel of the rest of the work?

-- Does the dialogue feel real or forced or farcical?
+Does the dialogue feel real or forced or farcical?

-- What, exactly, is causing the editor to offer direction?
+What, exactly, is causing the editor to offer direction?

 If you get offended when someone you hired to be honest with you wants to apply a few grace notes to “your baby” you will miss out on a truly wonderful opportunity to create something that is infinitely better than the sum of its parts.